dwdas9/home/nav5-Misc-Articles.md

 The article provides a clear explanation about installing PySpark using pip.
 It corrects the common misconception that `pip install pyspark` installs the full Apache Spark framework.
 In reality, it installs only PySpark and a minimal, standalone version of Apache Spark, sufficient for running Spark in a local, simulated cluster environment on a single machine.
 This breakdown is crucial for understanding the setup and capabilities of your Spark installation.[Read more...](articles/Misc/Pyspark_And_Spark/PysparkIsNotFullSpark.html)

+## Setting Up Azure Databricks

+In this article, I will walk you through the steps to set up your Azure Databricks workspace, create clusters, and begin working with notebooks.[Read more...](articles/AzureDE/dbrk_setup/1_Setup-Azure-Databricks.html)

 ---